UST Growling Tigers basketball: UST–La Salle rivalry

-The Growling Tigers met La Salle in the 1994 UAAP Finals for the first time since their overtime loss in the 1948 National Open Championship title match.
+The Growling Tigers met La Salle in the 1994 UAAP Finals for the first time since their overtime loss in the 1948 National Open championship game.
 The Green Archers joined the league as the UAAP's eighth member in 1986 under controversial circumstances.
-The school first applied for membership in 1981, but was denied when three of the seven-member schools voted against their acceptance due to the violent reputation brought about by their recent championship game in the NCAA.
+The school first applied for membership in 1981 but was denied when three of the seven-member schools voted against their acceptance due to the violent reputation brought about by their recent championship game in the NCAA.
 UST was among those that voted out La Salle.
 The school managed to get two-thirds of votes in their favor in 1985, paving the way to their entry to the UAAP.